linker3000/Microbit-TVPong/README.md

 * The paddle-bt file supports controlling the Micro:bit from both the A B buttons and a bluetooth-paired device - tested with a Samsung Galaxy S7 and the Bitty controller software (http://www.bittysoftware.com/apps/bitty_controller.html).

-* The paddle-with-radio file uses the A B buttons AND supports a remote control micro:bit connected via the micro:bit's internal radio so that you can play pong without wires!
+* The paddle-with-radio file uses the A B buttons AND supports a remote control micro:bit connected using the inbuilt radio so that you can play pong without wires!
 Simply program a second micro:bit with the microbit-radio-remote.hex file.

 ![Image](microbits.jpg)
 ** Micro:bit wired digital paddle and battery-operated remote micro:bit**